SankThomas/news-app/README.md

 # NOTE:

 Do NOT push your API key to GitHub.
 Avoid this by confirming that your `.env` file is included in your `.gitignore` file.
 If you have cloned this repo, then it is already included, but always confirm.

+# Update

+I'm thinking about using another API to get the news articles because News API is not served over `https` which poses both a security risk as well as a challenge when deploying to Netlify.